Italian dining guide

 Few ethnic cuisines are better represented in Milwaukee than that of the Italians.
 We've got nearly everything, from traditional Italian-American red sauce joints to upscale eateries and adventurous menus.
 There has been an upsurge recently in fine Italian dining in Milwaukee and so it's time to present some highlights of Italian dining in Brew City.

-Of course, there are far too many restaurants to list them all, so here are some of our favorites (and we've saved places that are generally considered pizzerias for another guide).
+Of course, there are far too many restaurants to list them all, so here are some of our favorites (not including places that are considered pizzerias).
 Add your favorite using the talkback feature at the bottom of the story.

 Ann's Italian Restaurant

 5969 S. 108th Pl., Hales Corners, (414) 425-5040

 From veal cannelloni to pizza, Ann's is a southwest side favorite.
 Don't miss the homemade ravioli.

 Balistreri's Bluemound Inn and Italian Ristorante

 812 N. 68th St., (414) 475-1414 (ristorante)